 Robbie was already well on her way to stardom, but SUICIDE SQUAD turned her into an icon.
 Harley casually holding a baseball bat, wearing multicolored pigtails, is one of the defining images of DC’s movie lineup from Warner Bros.
 It makes all the sense in the world that WB would be quick to get this character back on screen.

-Robbie returns as Harley Quinn in BIRDS OF PREY, set to fly into theatres in 2020.
+Robbie returns as Harley Quinn in BIRDS OF PREY, set to fly into theatres next month.
 The new movie will bring many more DC characters to the screen as well.
-Here’s everything we know about BIRDS OF PREY so far.
+Here’s everything we know about BIRDS OF PREY at this moment.

 When Does Birds of Prey Open?

-The DCEU film hits theatres on February 7, 2020.
+The DCEU film hits theatres on February 7.
 While February was once a no-fly zone for films like this, things have changed.
-DEADPOOL was a smashing success when it opened in February 2016, for example.
+DEADPOOL was a smashing success when it opened in February 2016, for example, and like that comic book movie, BIRDS OF PREY is also R-rated.
 BLACK PANTHER also dominated for Marvel Studios in February 2018.
 There’s no bad time to open a blockbuster anymore.

 Is There a Birds of Prey Trailer?